Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/README.md

 In this assignment you will learn how to:

-1. Implement XDM Experience Events using custom Schemas or dictionaries
+1. Implement XDM Experience Events using Schema representations or dictionaries
 2. Use multiple schemas and datasets
 3. Sync identities in XDM format
 4. View the Real-time Customer Profile in Adobe Experience Platform